T.B. Sheets: Recording

 "T.B.
-Sheets" was recorded on 29 March 1967 at A & R Recording Studios In New York City with Bert Berns as producer.
+Sheets" was recorded on 29 March 1967 at A & R Recording Studios In New York City with Bert Berns as the producer.
 Morrison had intended to record it in one take, but there were two takes recorded that day.

 There is a long-standing, but perhaps apocryphal, story of Morrison's emotional state during the song's recording.
 Michael Ochs, in the liner notes for the 1973 album T.B.
 Sheets, wrote that "after 'T.B.
 Sheets' was recorded, the rest of the session had to be cancelled because Van broke down in tears."
 Likewise, according to John Collis, Morrison could later joke about this song.
 "I’m writing 'T.B.
 Sheets Part II' now," he said in 1972.
 "Keeping the same riff, the same groove."
 However, it’s on record – though the story could be exaggerated – that after laying down this track he broke down in tears, unable to continue the session.

 Composition

-The story as told in the song takes place in a room where a young girl lies dying of tuberculosis and is visited by the story-teller.
+The story as told in the song takes place in a room where a woman lies dying of tuberculosis and is visited by the story-teller, her lover.
 The overwhelming pain and guilt he feels leads to a desperate feeling of wanting to escape from the enclosed room smelling of death and disease.